 Arroz con Gandules (Rice with Pigeon Peas)

-This is a dish that is made in every Puerto Rican household.
+This is a dish that is made in every Latin American household.
 There are probably hundreds of variations since everyone makes “theirs” slightly different.
 This is how I like to do it.
 The difference here is that instead of adding the olives at the beginning, I add them at the end.
 I think it gives the rice a “cleaner” flavor.

 Arroz Con Gandules(Rice and Pigeon Peas)

 - 1/4 cup achiote oil or 1/4 cup olive oil with a packet of sazon with achiote mixed in

 - 1/2 tablespoon freshly ground black pepper

 - 3/4 lb boneless pork, cut into small dice

 - 1 pound cooked pigeon peas, rinsed and drained if using canned